-31:20 19 :15 14 : 12 11 :07 06:00
+31 : 20 19 : 15 14 : 12 11:7 6:0

-imm[11:0] rs1 funct3 rd opcode Mnemonic
+imm[11:0] rs1 funct3 rD opcode Mnemonic

 offset base 011 dest 000 1011 cv.elw rD, Imm(rs1)

-18.3 Hardware Loops
+17.3 Hardware Loops

-CV32E40P supports 2 levels of nested hardware loops.
 The loop has to be setup before entering the loop body.
 For this purpose, there are two methods, either the long commands that separately set start- and end-addresses of the loop and the number of iterations, or the short command that does all of this in a single instruction.
 The short command has a limited range for the number of instructions contained in the loop and the loop must start in the next instruction after the setup instruction.

-Hardware loop instructions and related CSRs are only supported if PULP_XPULP == 1.
+Hardware loop instructions and related CSRs are only supported if COREV_PULP == 1.